DhruvSingla003/DhruvSingla003/README.md

 - 🌱 I’m currently learning ...
 Algorithmic Trading
 - 👯 I’m looking to collaborate on ...
 AI Learning
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... [linkedin]: https://www.linkedin.com/in/dhruvsingla/
+- 📫 How to reach me: ... [linkedin]
 - ⚡ Fun fact: ...
 Bug Raptors fan !!

 ### Connect with me: